devxoul/ModelKit/README.md

 }
 ```

-> **Note:** SuperModel isn't compatible with Objective-C if you're using primitive type optionals. (e.g. `Int?`, `Float!`, `Bool?`) Because those are not converted to Objective-C.
+> **Note:** SwiftyModel isn't compatible with Objective-C if you're using primitive type optionals. (e.g. `Int?`, `Float!`, `Bool?`) Because those are not converted to Objective-C.

 Enums
 -----

-SuperModel supports enums with limitation of Swift.
+SwiftyModel supports enums with limitation of Swift.
 There are two kinds of enums: `SuperEnum` and `StringEnum`. `SuperEnum` described integer enums and `StringEnum` describes string enums.

 - Enums should be declard with `@objc` attribute.
 - Enum's raw type must be `Int` with `SuperEnum` or `StringEnum` protocol.